u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 Though preprints were an important step in making science more accessible, they continued to treat the paper as the fundamental output of the scientific process.

 That’s not to say that papers should go away - they are valuable for long-form, contextualized descriptions of findings.
 But we lack a way to share knowledge in a way that reflects how we got there.
-Science isn’t done in papers, but through ongoing experiments full of discussions, dead ends, tinkering, refining, and occasional flashes of insight.
+Science isn’t done in papers, but through ongoing experiments full of discussions, dead ends, and occasional flashes of insight.

 What if the paper itself was unbundled into smaller units of knowledge?
 Stated differently, what if we published smaller units of knowledge, from which we could assemble papers?